CCreal/AMBRCT/README.md

-# Drone Tracking Gym - Enhanced Environment
+# AMBRCT

+## 🚁 Overview
 A high-fidelity drone tracking simulation environment based on Blender rendering, featuring advanced camera control and multiple tracking scenarios.
-This repository extends the original [cranfield-drone-tracking-gym](https://github.com/mazqtpopx/cranfield-drone-tracking-gym) with enhanced capabilities for research and development in drone vision-based tracking.
+This repository extends the original [cranfield-drone-tracking-gym](https://github.com/mazqtpopx/cranfield-drone-tracking-gym).

-## 🚁 Overview

-This environment provides a realistic simulation platform for drone tracking algorithms, leveraging Blender's physics engine and rendering capabilities.
-It supports multiple tracking scenarios with configurable parameters for different research needs.
+This enhanced Drone Tracking Gym is modified to introduce dynamic illumination variations as the primary domain shift, serving as a dedicated testbed for evaluating tracking algorithm robustness and generalization performance under changing lighting conditions in domain generalization research.
+And this repo provides the proposed method AM-BR-CT for color transfer in RL for UAV tracking.

 ## 📋 Requirements